Where PTX Prep Fits in the Audio Post Production Workflow

 With a PTX session, you are already inside Pro Tools.
 The session was started somewhere, by someone, at some point, under deadline pressure.
 Maybe it was a quick assembly pass.
 Maybe it was handed off from a collaborator.
 Maybe it started as a temp mix that became the working session because there was no time to rebuild it.

-So before any real creative work begins, someone has to clean it up.
+So before any creative work begins, someone has to clean it up.
 That is PTX prep.

 What PTX Session Cleanup Actually Involves, Layer by Layer